 Ms. Gooby explained that this request is in conjunction with an annexation request.
 Since rezonings have to be considered by the Planning and Zoning Commission prior to City Council and annexations are only considered by City Council, these rezoning requests will be forwarded to City Council on August 8th.
 Council will take action on the annexation request first.
 If the annexation petition is approved, then Council will take action on the rezoning request.
-If the annexation petition.
+If the annexation petition is denied, there will be no action taken on the rezoning requests.
+The properties are currently in Pitt County's Jurisdiction.
 Gregory Meadows Mobile Home Parks 1, 2 and 3 were developed in the 1970's with septic tanks.
 The owner would like to get city sewer services.
 Highway 33 gives access to Tract 1 and Tracts 2 and 3 have access via Roosevelt Spain Road.
 There is a total of 3 tracts with 173 lots.
 This request will not generate any additional traffic.
 The property is not impacted by the flood plain, however if it comes into the city limits it would need to be developed to city standards which includes stormwater.
 The current zoning is Rural Residential and the requested zoning of R6MH will allow for the mobile home parks.
-The FLUC recommends for high intensity residential.
+The FLUC recommends for high intensity residential in the area.
+The area is close to the high density character, it is starting to move out to a low density residential.
 In staff's opinion the request is in compliance with the Horizons 2026 Plan and the Future Land Use Character plan.
 Staff recommends approval.